alexrudy/alexrudy.org/_drafts/python-setup.md

 This can all feel like a bit of a precarious setup -- look away, and you'll find yourself in python dependency hell, or with things that don't work properly.
 Here are a few principles that I try to keep to make my life easier:

+1. I need to be able to run several different versions of python simultaneously, even if I try to do all of my development only on the latest version.
+At any given time, some projects aren't yet compatible with the latest python release, and the freedom to change versions and upgrade only when I want to is important to me.
-1. Every project I work on gets its own virtual envrionment.
+2. Every project I work on gets its own virtual envrionment.
 Even if they are co-dependent, each one gets a separate environment.
 This means if stuff breaks, I can delete the virtual environment and start again.
-2. I make liberal use of `pip install -e .` to install the current directory as a python package.
+3. I make liberal use of `pip install -e .` to install the current directory as a python package.
 This relies on propertly setting up your projects as python packages, but is a huge help to making things work consistently.
+4. End user applications (like [tmuxp][]) should not impact my current project or virtual environment.
+Their dependencies cloud which dependencies are actually used by my projects, and make things more difficult to isolate and share.
+5. Once a python environment is set up, it should be hard for me to mis-use that environment in the future.
+Thats what I love about `pyenv local` and `.python-version` files in my projects.

-3. `PYTHONPATH` is an escape hatch -- it lets you dynamically add things to python's path on startup.
+`PYTHONPATH` is an escape hatch -- it lets you dynamically add things to python's path on startup.
 Use it only as an escape hatch, and rely otherwise on your virtual environment and `pip` or `pipenv` to manage installations.
 If you find yourself having to set `PYTHONPATH` for a project, or for your shell overall, something has gone wrong.

-4. Don't be afraid to use python to debug itself.
+Don't be afraid to use python to debug itself.
 If you are having trouble with a dependency, using `import numpy; print(numpy.__file__)` can be a great way to figure out what might have gone wrong.
 Or `import sys; print(sys.path)` if you need to understand where python is looking for modules.

-5. When something does go wrong, spend some time figuring out how to make it work well in the future.
+When something does go wrong, spend some time figuring out how to make it work well in the future.
 I try to not break this setup for small things.
 For example, if you have a tool which can't find the right python version, I'd rather write a shell script which finds or hard-codes the correct interpreter, than mess with what I've set up above.

 # Alternatives